brantje/source/README.md

-## SushiPool Website and Downloadable Clients
+## iNimiq Website and Downloadable Clients

-### 1. Instruction to run the SushiPool nodejs miner.
+### 1. Instruction to run the iNimiq nodejs miner.

-To start mining using the SushiPool nodejs, type the following command.
+To start mining using the inimiq nodejs, type the following command.

 ```
 $ cd miner
 $ yarn
-$ ./sushipool
+$ ./inimiq
 ```

-By default, configurations will be read from `sushipool.conf` (a JSON file).
+By default, configurations will be read from `inimiq.conf` (a JSON file).
 If no configuration file is found, the script will prompt the user to enter parameter values before saving them into a configuration file.
 Alternatively you can also specify a different config file when starting the miner.
 The `--test` parameter can be passed to run the script on the testnet, e.g.

 ```
-$ ./sushipool --config=sushipool.conf --test
+$ ./inimiq --config=inimiq.conf --test
 ```

 The miner script establishes light consensus with the network.
 If you are running it for the first time, it might take a while to download that, so you can copy the `main-light-consensus` or `test-light-consensus` folders from elsewhere if you have them.
 Statistics will be printed every 5 seconds, so we don't need to specify that parameter anymore.